Ubudu/IOS-SDK/README.md

 Starting to use the Ubudu SDK on IOS native app should be a 5 to 10 minutes process.
 Have a look at the demo app in the directory for a complete example.

-1. Copy UbuduSDK.framework into your project directory and then drag & drop it into the Frameworks folder of your project in XCode
+1. Copy UbuduSDK.framework into your project directory and then drag & drop it into the Frameworks folder of your project in XCode.
 2. Add the following frameworks to your project:
   - QuartzCore.framework
   - CoreLocation.framework